Growing Up With a Bipolar Mother

 I may not have come to terms with everything - but for now I just need to get on with my life - my work, family, university and hopefully one day, a book.
 To anyone out there who has stood years of abuse at the hands of a parent, sibling, child or lover, that's all I can say.
 There comes a point when you need to move on with your life, no matter how selfish you feel doing it.

-Update, 2012: I have daughters of my own now, and it has made me question even more how she could do what she did.
+I now have daughters of my own, and it has made me question even more how she could do what she did.
 I am seeing a therapist who is helping me deal with PTSD symptoms and losing a mother because really, that's what's happened.

 Do you no longer have contact with your mother because of a mental illness?
 Visit Women Without Mothers.